GuruVikram02/Freakin-learner/2021/June 1-30.md

 - Ted talk
     - [What is the best diet for humans? | Eran Segal | TEDxRuppin](https://youtu.be/0z03xkwFbw4)
- >proofs will be uploaded on 8/6/2021
+ >proofs will be uploaded on 8/6/2021 due to low network speed